aide-qc/deploy/website/content/users/qsim.md

 One key element of implementing workflow execution is to hook up the appropriate cost function evaluator.
 In that regard, QSim provides a utility function `getEvaluator` which will pick the appropriate evaluator based on user configurations, e.g., selecting the `default` (tomography-based) evaluator if none provided.

 Workflow developers are free to *not* use the `getEvaluator` utility if the workflow doesn't need to evaluate (observe) the operator or requires custom logic in selecting the evaluator.

+Workflow developers are free to select which information to be returned at the end of the workflow execution.
+In particular, the workflow returns a heterogeneous key-value map (dictionary).
+In the VQE example, we returned the optimized energy value as well as the optimal parameters.

 Lastly, one needs to register the new workflow implementation with the QSim library so that users can retrieve the new workflow via the QSim workflow registry (via QSim `getWorkflow` function).